orendas12701-debug/Alameda-Restaurant-Inspections/README.md

 - The City of Berkeley operates its own independent inspection program and is largely excluded from this dataset
-- The data was last updated in **April 2020**, and does not reflect post-COVID changes in the restaurant industry
 - Inspection frequency may vary by facility type and available staffing resources, which could affect how often violations are recorded